guitarrapc/valentia/README.md

 There would be many time to remark some deploy target inside deploygroup file.
 This is easy work but boring to check which file contains target deploy ip.

-This cmdlet will ease you remark target ipaddresses and check how change.
+This function will ease you remark target ipaddresses and check how change.

-The cmdlet will search recursible inside deploygroup.
+The function will search recursible inside deploygroup.

 ```
 C:\Deployment\Deploygroup\**\**\.....*****.ps1